Protectator/Tumult/README.md

 * Documentation
 * Bug fix

 We have both worked on the application developpement.
-Vincent create the network part (logic and vizalisation) and Kewin the OAuth2 authentification and graph part.
+Vincent create the network part and Kewin the OAuth2 authentification and graph part.

 ## 4. Fonctionnalités / cas d’utilisation
 The user can: